 - Advertising campaign maintenance

 An eCommerce consultant can also help you launch your business.
-Ads are a pivotal aspect of any business.
+DTC advertising is another pivotal aspect of any business.
 They get your business name in front of shoppers' faces so they know you’re offering a service or product they're looking for.
 So, a consultant can launch your ads for you and maintain their performance.
 They will continuously monitor the success of the ads and make adjustments when necessary.
-Additionally, your consultant will be able to help you develop a sales funnel that’ll help you target what stage your users are in.
+Additionally, your consultant will be able to help you develop an eCommerce funnel that’ll help you target what stage your users are in.

 When needed, an eCommerce consultant can help you negotiate pricing, deals, and even better products with suppliers.
+They can also help you determine the kind of payment processing systems you'll need, like ACH payment.
 More than this, a good consultant will also be able to help streamline delivery times too.
 While negotiating with suppliers isn't at the top of every businesses list, it’s an added benefit that can’t be beat.

 - Navigate business direction